Skip to main content

 Can my compiled code still use the Office object model (COM)?

-Absolutely.
-Your compiled code retains full access to the Office COM object model — Application, Workbooks, Documents, Recordsets, and all other objects.
-The bytecode interpreter bridges COM calls seamlessly.
+Yes.
+Your compiled code retains full access to the Office COM object model - Application, Workbooks, Documents, Recordsets, and all other objects.
+The bytecode interpreter bridges COM calls transparently.

 Is the compiled DLL digitally signed?

 Yes.
 The runtime DLLs are Authenticode-signed by G.D.G.
-Software, which means Windows SmartScreen, antivirus software, and corporate policies trust them.
+Software, so Windows names the publisher instead of showing an unknown-publisher warning, and antivirus engines have a known publisher to recognize.
 You can optionally sign the satellite DLL with your own certificate.

 How does performance compare to native VBA?